Cadco25/LAC_NC_TN/README.md

 - `2_GlobalModels.R` contains code for predictor selection and identification of the final global negative binomial regression model.
 - `3_LocalModel.SAS` contains SAS code for running the negative binomial geographically weighted regression model (i.e., local model), including the golden search selection for identifying the optimal bandwidth and the non-stationarity test.
 Note that this file contains code to save the results of the models (e.g., coefficients, residuals, and local p-values) in csv files that can be joined to geographic boundaries to create maps of the results.
     - `C_GWNBR` is the SAS Macro for the negative binomial geographically weighted regression from [da Silva and Rodrigues (2016)](https://chat.openai.com/c/a6c4169e-cd13-48f9-9e7f-27df47bd29de) (see this link).

+# `renv/` Folder

+The `renv/` folder contains bits and pieces needed for the `renv` package.
+Nothing should be altered in this folder.

+# Other miscelleanous files

+Several other files are present in the root directory.
+None of these need to be manipulated.
+The only file you will actively use is the `LAC_NC_TN` R Project file, which will open the project in RStudio and automatically set the relative paths based on the file structure of this repository.